 When you start to look at houses it will likely happen all at once.
 When you have found a good real estate agent, and are done with looking for houses online, you will start heading out and looking at houses.
-Your realtor will likely take you to several houses on the first time out to give you a better idea of what is out there and give you an idea of how much house you can afford based on the areas you are looking at.
+Your realtor will likely take you to several houses on the first time out to give you a better idea of what is out there and give you an idea of how much house you can afford based on the homes in areas you are looking.

-How to Use the House Hunting Checklist
+How to Use the House Hunt Checklist Template